Socioeconomic disparities in mobility behavior during the COVID-19 pandemic in developing countries: Materials and Methods

-where $a_i$ is a cross-country free parameter capturing the group-specific association with the global incidence of COVID-19 reported cases ($incidence_g$), $b_i$ is the cross-country free parameter, pooled over all countries in our panel, to capture the association of the dependant variable with local incidence of cases ($incidence_c$), and $c_i(n)$ are coefficients modelling the $C(n)$ policy effect on mobility for the $i$-group.
-Five different policy types are included in the model discussed in Sec.~\ref{sec:modeling_policy}: school closure policies, workplace closure policies, public transport closures, internal movements restrictions, and stay-at-home orders. $C(n)$ is the index associated with the $n$ policy and $c_i(n)$ is the corresponding group association coefficient.
+where $a_i$ is a cross-country free parameter capturing the group-specific association with the global incidence of COVID-19 reported cases ($incidence_g(t)$), $b_i$ is the cross-country free parameter, pooled over all countries in our panel, to capture the association of the dependant variable with the local incidence of cases ($incidence_c(t)$), and $c_{i,n}$ are coefficients modeling the $C_n(t)$ association of policy $n$ with mobility for the $i$-group.
+Five different policy types are included in the model discussed in Sec.~\ref{sec:modeling_policy}: school closure policies, workplace closure policies, public transport closures, internal movement restrictions, and stay-at-home orders. $C_n(t)$ is the index associated with the $n$ policy at time $t$, as defined in ~\cite{hale2020oxford}, and $c_{i,n}$ is the corresponding group association coefficient.
+The $C_n(t)$ indices are a direct quantification of national and sub-nation stringency levels for the $n$ different studied policies (ranging from $0$, no policy in place, to $1$, maximum policy strength at full national level).
+A summary of the index computation procedure is reported in SI Sec.
+12.A1~\cite{OxCGRT2022githubIndexDocumentation}.
 The choice of the components to include in the model is based on the hierarchical selection of the most important components in a modeling framework where policies are grouped in summary indices (containment, economic, and health)~\cite{hale2020oxford}.
-Model selection is performed by means of the Bayesian Information Criterion (BIC) comparing models with different covariate composition.
-Selection robustness tests, performed on single country as well as on single wealth-groups BIC values, provide consistent results in terms of model selection.
-Multicollinearity tests are performed in terms of the Variance Inflation Factor (VIF) and only models which do not present any factor with $VIF\ge4$ are included among those to be selected (see Sec.
-SI~10A).
+Model selection is performed using the Bayesian Information Criterion (BIC) comparing models with different covariate compositions.
+Selection robustness tests, performed on single countries as well as on single wealth-groups BIC values, provide consistent results in terms of model selection.
+Multicollinearity tests are performed in terms of the Variance Inflation Factor (VIF) and only models that do not present any factor with $VIF\ge4$ are included among those to be selected (see Sec.
+SI~10A)~\cite{james2013introduction}.
 The estimated coefficients reported in the main manuscript are those referring to the policy covariates and are estimated on the period starting from April 11th, 2020, and spanning until January 1st, 2021.
-Robustness tests are performed in order to ensure results' reliability.
+Extensive robustness testing is performed to ensure the results' reliability.
 In Sec.
 SI~10B, we show parameter estimates for the different policy covariates performing the regression i) over a different time window, and ii) excluding from the regression one country at a time (to ensure stability over country selection).
 We refer to Sec.
 SI~10 for more details on the model.
-It is important to stress that the adopted framework accounts for inter-country and inter-wealth-group differences using both standardized covariates and target variables for each country and wealth group.
+It is important to stress that the adopted framework accounts for inter-country and inter-wealth-group differences using both standardized covariates and standardized target variables for each country and wealth group.
+This approach aims at finding differences in wealth groups' responses relative to each group's mobility patterns and thus focuses on modeling the relative response to incidence and/or policy enactment rather than the metrics differences as presented in Fig. 2, 3, and 4.